 If you have fewer than 30,000 shares or if the par value of all of your shares is less than $30,000, you just have to tick a box.
 Have more than 30K shares or $30K in par value?
 For each class or series, list the number of shares, their par value, and any rights or limitations.
 Par value is the “face value” (the price listed on stock certificates) and is typically the lowest value the at which the share will be traded.
 Note that more than $30K in authorized capital will also result in an increased filing fee.

 4. Missouri Incorporator

 Your incorporator signs and submits your Articles.
 Incorporators must include their name and address.
 Your incorporator doesn’t have to be a director or anyone in your corporation—just someone you authorize to submit your Articles.
 Tip: We’ll be your incorporators when you hire Northwest to form your Missouri corporation.

 How long do you want your Missouri corporation to exist?
 If you want it to continue indefinitely, choose “perpetual.”
 If you’d prefer to put a self-destruct timer on your business, list the number of years you want to exist.
 Tip: Most corporations are perpetual.

-Don’t worry, the question isn’t as existential as it sounds—the state just wants to know what sort of business activities you’ll engage in.
+The state wants to know what sort of business activities you’ll engage in.
 You can simply list a general purpose (such as “to engage in any lawful activity in the State of Missouri”).
 You can list a more specific purpose if you’d like, but it’s not mandatory.